Niel-Reitmann/Current-personal-website/_posts/HowILandedARoleAtStartmate.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-This writing serves as a recollection of the most significant events that led to my current position, mainly as a way for me to have a record.
+This writing is a recollection of the most significant events that led to my current position, mainly as a way for me to have a record.

 I was born and raised in Cape Town, South Africa, where there weren't many opportunities for young people to do interesting work.

 My parents decided we would move to Australia at the end of 2019.
 If you know a bit about South Africa, this decision will make sense.
-It's a beautiful country, but it's moving in an unfortunate direction.
+Incredible country, but it's moving in an unfortunate direction.

 ### Sunshine Coast (2019-2021)

 My brother and I did grades 11 and 12 on the Sunshine Coast in Queensland.
-It was a big change, and frankly, quite exciting for us.

-We kicked off with an eight-month stint at Domino's doing e-bike deliveries, and I remember how incredible it felt to be paid $11 an hour compared to the $2 minimum wage back home.
+We kicked off our first job with an eight-month stint at Domino's doing e-bike delivery.
+I remember how incredible it felt to be paid $11 an hour compared to the $2 minimum wage back home.

-During this time, I started having coffees with people doing cool stuff, mainly those I met through church.
+During this time, I started having coffees with people doing cool stuff in business, mainly those I met through church.

+Noting that even further back in my life, the reason I was even interested in business, was the appeal of financial freedom.
+I think this started when my dad said I should read Rich Dad Poor Dad sometime in 2017 or 2018.

 My dad also introduced my brother and I to a local co-working space, the Digital Hub in Peregian.

 It was there that I first heard about Startmate from _[Vinko Grgic](https://www.linkedin.com/in/vinkogrgic/)._